We are a consortium of private colleges and universities that collaborate to use data to improve.

 What kinds of data do HEDS institutions share?

 Each year, HEDS collects and shares the following institutional data.
-The cost of sharing these data is included in the membership fee:
+The cost of sharing data is included in the membership fee:

 - AAUP Faculty Compensation